 How can I treat burning nerve pain?

 If you are suffering from burning nerve pain, work with your physician to develop a conservative treatment plan.
 This may include hot and cold compresses, pain medication, selective nerve block injections or behavior modification.
 If weeks or months of these treatments prove ineffective, Laser Spine Institute may be able to help.
 We specialize in a variety of minimally invasive, outpatient procedures aimed at easing spinal nerve compression.
 Effective minimally invasive techniques offer fewer risks and a much shorter recuperation than highly invasive, open spine surgeries.
-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute today for a review of your MRI or CT scan.